johnpankowicz/govmeeting-before-bfg/FrontEnd/ClientApp/src/assets/docs/project-status.md

 # Implemented

-## Software frameworks for the main systems
- * Front End Angular app
- * Server side Asp.Net Web API
- * Server side .Net Workflow processing
+* Overall system design
+* Component libraries
+* Data Model / Relational database design.
+* Build and Publish scripts

 ## Frontend
+ * User interface design
- * Navigation and dashboard
+ * Framework for Navigation and dashboard
- * User interface to proofread a transcript
+ * Component to proofread a transcript
- * User interface to add tags to a transcript
+ * Component to add tags to a transcript
- * User interface to browse a processed transcript
+ * Component to browse a processed transcript
+ * Placeholders for various other components
+ * View Models
+ * Message services

 ## Backend
+* Asp.Net Web API
+* .Net Workflow processing framework
 * Transcribe a meeting recording using Google Speech Services.
+* Google Cloud access routines.
 * Auto-process an existing city transcript and extract the information.
+* Database and File access routines
-* Relational database design.
+* Repositories to abstract away file and database access
+* Component for handling multiple backups during transcript editing
+* Message logging

 ## Authentication
 * User registration and login